Trump campaign seeks to reset after flubbed rally

 A White House official later told AFP that Trump was joking, prompting more anger from critics who said he should not make light of a pandemic that has killed 120,000 Americans.

-Adding to the sense that the rally had been riddled with problems, six members of Trump’s advance team working in Tulsa tested positive for COVID-19 just hours before the president took the stage.
+Adding to the sense of chaos, six members of Trump’s advance team working in Tulsa tested positive for Covid-19 just hours before the president took the stage.

 “Here’s my theory; don’t hurt the people that love you,“ tweeted triple Grammy Award-winning US singer Pink.